mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 If you encounter problems with "HTTP validation", but your IP confirmation succeeds, you are most likely using firewalld, ufw or any other firewall, that disallows connections from `br-mailcow` to your external interface.
 Both firewalld and ufw disallow this by default.
 It is often not enough to just stop these firewall services.
 You'd need to stop mailcow (`docker-compose down`), stop the firewall service, flush the chains and restart Docker.

 You can also skip this validation method by setting `SKIP_HTTP_VERIFICATION=y` in "mailcow.conf".
 Be warned that this is discouraged.
-Some DNS validations (like TLSA lookups) in mailcow UI will fail.
+In most cases, the HTTP verification is skipped to workaround unknown NAT reflection issues, which are not resolved by ignoring this specific network misconfiguration.
+If you encounter problems generating TLSA records in the DNS overview within mailcow, you are most likely having issues with NAT reflection you should fix.

 If you changed a SKIP_* parameter, run `docker-compose up -d` to apply your changes.